-Fair Elections Center and Campus Vote Project released the report “Democracy’s Future: Proposals to Expand Access to Registration and Voting for a New Generation” in 2019.
+Fair Elections Center and Campus Vote Project have released “Democracy’s Future: Proposals to Expand Access to Registration and Voting for a New Generation”.
+The new report is an update to the organization's 2019 release.
 This resource identifies key barriers to youth registration and voting and opportunities to expand access.
 It provides best practices, useful background information, and concrete solutions including model legislation and policies to expand access to this new generation of voters.
 Its components span the civic engagement spectrum from voter registration and voter education to the ability to cast a valid ballot.

 Key policy areas include: